mesosphere/dcos-docs-site/1.11/networking/virtual-networks/dcos-overlay/index.md

 <!-- This source repo for this topic is https://github.com/dcos/dcos-docs -->

+DC/OS overlay is enabled by default in DC/OS.
+DC/OS overlay has the ability to run multiple virtual network instances in a given DC/OS cluster.
+Features provided by DC/OS overlay are:
+* Both Mesos and Docker containers can communicate from within a single node and between nodes on a cluster.
+* Services can be created such that their traffic is isolated from other traffic coming from any other virtual network or host in the cluster.
+* They remove the need to worry about potentially overlapping ports in applications, or the need to use nonstandard ports for services to avoid overlapping.
+* You can generate any number of instances of a class of tasks and have them all listen on the same port so that clients don’t have to do port discovery.
+* You can run applications that require intra-cluster connectivity, like Cassandra, HDFS, and Riak.
+* You can create multiple virtual networks to isolate different portions of your organization, for instance, development, marketing, and production.

-The virtual network feature is enabled by default in DC/OS.
-The default configuration of DC/OS provides a virtual network, `dcos`, whose YAML configuration is as follows:
+The default configuration of DC/OS overlay provides a virtual network, `dcos`, whose YAML configuration is as follows:

 ```yaml
   dcos_overlay_network: